 Today, many DAW users tend to operate compressors without enough background knowledge – without knowing what compressors “actually” do.
 Compression can be a blessing or a curse.
 It can make a poor performance sound tight or ruin the dynamics of a good performance.
-It can polish the master output, or make it sound tiny and crushed.
+What’s more, it can polish the master output, or make it sound tiny and crushed.
 Let’s dive a bit deeper into it.

-In early days of radio, producers had to adjust levels manually.
+In the early days of radio, producers had to adjust levels manually.
 In an attempt to disrupt this archaic practice, the limiter was born – a device that automatically attenuates sudden peaks above a threshold to prevent clipping.
 To protect equipment, recording engineers adopted this idea and developed leveling amplifiers.
-Since limiting is a form a compression, one could say it initiated compression techniques.
+Since limiting is a form of compression, one could say it initiated compression techniques.

 In audio, compression is the process of reducing the dynamic range of an audio signal by squashing the loudest peaks in the signal and boosting the lowest peaks by a certain ratio.
 To put it simply, a compressor is a dynamic range processor.
 The parameters given on a compressor are typical:

-- Threshold: determines how loud the input signal has to be in order to activate the compressor
+- Threshold: determines how loud the input signal has to be to activate the compressor

 - Ratio: determines the amount of compression applied to peaks that pass the threshold.
 For example, 2:1 means the output will have half the dynamics of the input.

 - Attack: determines how quickly the compression reacts to the input signal after it passes the threshold.

 - Release: determines how quickly the levels will return to normal after the signal dips below the threshold.

 - Output gain: allows you to boost the overall output level after compression.
 It is usually used to optimize the signal after its range has been adjusted.

 There are some exceptions and additions when it comes to different gear.

 COMMON TYPES OF COMPRESSORS